JSainsburyPLC/image-finder/README.md

     https://images-api.nasa.gov/search?q=moon

 Feel free to explore this API via your browser or Postman(or other equivalent tools).
 You are allow to use Google or Stack Overflow during the exercise, if you need to.
+Please make this as production-ready as you can, which means you should provide the right amount of test coverage for your code.

 ## Usage